OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/run.md

 After entering, execute `shell` commands, such as `gdb`, `strace`, `ls`, `find`, etc.

-Since Linglong applications run in the container, they cannot be directly debugged in the conventional way.
+Since linyaps applications run in the container, they cannot be directly debugged in the conventional way.
 You need to run debugging tools in the container, such as `gdb`:

 ```bash
 gdb /opt/apps/org.deepin.calculator/files/bin/deepin-calculator